 - Meanwhile, slice the tomatoes in quarters and place in a colander (either on top of a bowl or sink to drain).
 Sprinkle with salt and let the tomatoes drain out some of their juices.

-- Assemble the salad by tossing the greens with the dressing (using as much or as little dressing as you desire); plate in two servings and top with the green beans, tomato slices, hard boiled eggs (cut in quarters), thinly sliced shallot, and tuna (all divided between the two salads :)).
+- Assemble the salad by tossing the greens with the dressing (using as much or as little dressing as you desire).
+Plate in two servings and top with the green beans, tomato slices, hard-boiled eggs, thinly sliced shallot, and tuna (all divided between the two salads).
 A sprinkle of flaky sea salt on top is a must - it brings out all the flavors!